Student Jobs FAQ

 What if I have more than one job?

 Each job will have its own time sheet.
 When you log hours onto a Workday time block, you will need to carefully select the correct position from the drop down menu.
 Each position has its own routing queue so the time sheet will be sent to the appropriate supervisor when you submit it for approval.
 If you have more than one job, payroll will then combine your hours and you will receive one pay check.
 You will not receive separate checks for each job.

 What if my employer is not available to approve my time?

 Both you and your employer will be sent a reminder email if your time sheet has not been approved prior to the deadline.
 The SEO is here to assist in time sheet matters, but timely submission and approval are the responsibility of both the employer and the student.
-In addition, all employers are encouraged to delegate an alternative supervisor as backup.
-He or she will be able to approve your hours if the primary supervisor is not available.
 We advise students to submit their hours on a weekly basis and communicate regularly with their employers to avoid potential last minute conflicts.

 How do I enter hours and partial hours?